Sharing Without Limits, Connecting Without Interruptions

 Here’s what’s improved:

-• If the presenter’s bandwidth dips, the stream won’t cut out - it will adapt, lowering quality to keep things running.
+If bandwidth dips, the stream won’t cut out - it will adapt, lowering quality to keep things running.

-• If there’s a brief network drop, Broadcast will now try to reconnect automatically, instead of ending the session.
+If there’s a brief network drop, an automatic reconnection will be attempted, instead of ending the broadcast.

 This means more stable lessons, fewer interruptions, and less worry about the tech keeping up.